MUFG participates in a variety of initiatives to identify, promote and realize the adoption of the best environmental and sustainability practices.

 Participation in the United Nations Environment Program Finance Initiative

 MUFG is a signatory to the United Nations Environment Program Finance Initiative (UNEP FI).
 It is a public-private partnership "seeking to encourage the better implementation of environmental and sustainability principles at all levels of operations in financial institutions".

 Promotion of Principles for Responsible Investment (PRI)

 UNEP FI and the UN Global Compact jointly promote the Principles for Responsible Investment (PRI), which were announced in 2006.
 The PRI are intended to improve long-term investment performance by incorporating environmental, social and corporate governance (ESG) issues into investment decision making within the fiduciary responsibility.

-In May 2006, Mitsubishi UFJ Trust and Banking (MUTB) was among the first financial organizations in Japan to sign up to the Principles.
-Since then, MUTB has been actively promoting investment practices based on the PRI in Japan.
+In May 2006, Mitsubishi UFJ Trust and Banking (the Trust Bank) was among the first financial organizations in Japan to sign up to the Principles.
+Since then, the Trust Bank has been actively promoting investment practices based on the PRI in Japan.

-The Carbon Disclosure Project (CDP) is a project that institutional investors from around the world work together and urges corporations to disclose their strategies on climate change as well as detailed data on their greenhouse gas emissions.
+CDP (formerly the Carbon Disclosure Project) is a project that institutional investors from around the world work together and urges corporations to disclose their strategies on climate change as well as detailed data on their greenhouse gas emissions.
 MUFG has participated in the project since 2004.

 Implementation of The Equator Principles as a Framework

 to assess and manage Environmental and Social Risks